 Washington State Residents

-In January, 2010, Washington State's resale certificate was replaced with a reseller permit, issued by the Department of Revenue.
-All resale certificates became invalid, and businesses in Washington State must pay sales tax if they don't have a reseller's permit.
-For more information, go to the Washington State Department of Revenue's website.
+In January, 2010, Washington State's resale certificate was replaced with a Reseller Permit, issued by the Department of Revenue.
+All resale certificates became invalid, and businesses in Washington State must pay sales tax if they don't have a current, valid Reseller Permit.
+For more information on Reseller Permits, visit the Washington State Department of Revenue's website.

 The WA State reseller permit costs nothing.
-However, there is a fee to register your business with the Department of Licensing, which you will need to do to obtain your reseller's permit.
+However, you must register your business before you can get a reseller permit, and there is a small fee to register your business with the Department of Licensing.
 There might be additional fees, depending on your type of business.

-To be exempt from paying taxes on resale purchases, log in and add your reseller permit information to your account.
-If we do not have a valid reseller permit on file for you, we have to charge you tax, even if you have a tax number.
+- The Reseller Permit takes care of both: To sign up for our Wholesale program AND be exempt from paying taxes on resale purchases, log in and go to My Account > Settings > Tax Section, to add your reseller permit information to your account.
+If we do not have a valid reseller permit on file for you, we have to charge you tax, even if you have a UBI, Business License or EIN.

-If you don't have a reseller permit but need to make purchases for resale, you can take a "Tax Paid at Source" deduction on your tax return, or request a refund from the Department of Revenue.
+If you don't yet have a reseller permit but can't wait to make your purchases for resale, you can take a "Tax Paid at Source" deduction on your tax return, or request a refund from the Department of Revenue.

 If you have more questions, please contact the Washington State Department of Revenue.

 In the last few years, Idaho and British Columbia made similar changes, so if you purchase in our Spokane Showroom or have your orders shipped to a Washington address, you may need to check with your state or province to make sure your resale ID is up-to-date.
+You can verify your Idaho sellers permit here: https://idahotap.gentax.com.
+For British Columbia residents, our tax form only allows 20 characters for your tax ID so at this point in time we are just asking for your PST#, but we may need to ask for additional information later.
 (If we are shipping to addresses outside Washington state, we do not charge you sales tax.)

 Back to FAQ